 I need help, but doesn’t dwelling on the pain make it worse?

 This is a common misconception.
 In my experience it is the attempts to deny what is painful that makes life difficult.
 What we try to control, controls us.
 It is true that particular phases of therapy can be painful, because of the importance of reclaiming feelings that we once had to distance from.
 But those who go through that process are grateful that they were willing to do so, and experience themselves in new and life-affirming ways.

 That being said, another misconception is that in therapy only painful experiences are talked about.
 We will also be talking about what is joyful and inspiring.
 Therapy can be thought of as a process of integrating your experience of life and includes the full range of emotional possibilities.

 What would my commitment be?

 Participating in therapy involves making a commitment to attend weekly 50 minute sessions.
 (Some clients opt for more frequent sessions).
-There is no particular number of sessions you must commit to, however, change that is deep and significant usually requires at least six months.
+There is no particular number of sessions you must commit to, however, it is important to recognize that change that is deep and significant takes time.
 My rates are reasonable and will be discussed in the initial contact.
-If finances are an issue, we can discuss a fee adjustment.

 How would I get started?

 A consultation can assist you in determining whether therapy might be useful for you.
 We will explore your present situation, needs and questions and concerns about therapy.
 We will come to understand whether it would be appropriate for you to enter therapy at this time, and if so what kind of therapy and whether or not we would like to work together.
 If the answer to this is no, I will provide you with referrals for other therapists.